stephane-rbn/binbuddykorea-api/README.md

 ### Code conventions

-- Use [ruff](https://github.com/astral-sh/ruff) for code linting and formatting.
+- Use [ruff](https://github.com/astral-sh/ruff) for code linting and formatting